brow/jklp/README.md

 This repository contains the files you need to make a functioning jklp from scratch, including the case, hand-wiring, and firmware.

-The design requires ALPS switches and a Pololu A-Star controller.
+The design requires ALPS-style switches and a Pololu A-Star controller.

 ## Case